Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 Venice Cultural Events and Festivals

-The Christmas season starts December 8, a national holiday, and throughout the month you’ll find Christmas markets and events as well as Hanukkah events early in the month, mainly in the Jewish Ghetto.
-The big finale on New Year’s Eve takes place in Piazza San Marco, with a midnight fireworks show and lots of revelry.
+December 8 is a national holiday celebrating Christmas.
+During the month, various Christmas markets and events occur, as well as Hanukkah events, particularly in the Jewish Ghetto.
+The big New Year’s Eve celebration is in Piazza San Marco, with a midnight fireworks show and plenty of revelry.

 GDPR